 Still think work culture was always hurtling towards inevitable change?
 Well, in 1919, the International Labour Organisation gathered for the first international discussion on labour conditions and work-life balance and agreed on a 48 hour week.
 A hundred years later, and the implementation of their directives has been half-hearted at best – non-existent in some cases.
 The UK only introduced its 48-hour working week in 1998 and there are already concerns it may be torn up because of Brexit pressures.
 So rest assured, any changes to the office-based model would have been similarly sluggish without the unfortunate alarm of Covid; despite some commentators claiming it was well on the way in the communications and tech sectors.

 Brits have the longest working week in Europe so it’s no surprise that they were also most likely to opt to work from home during and after the pandemic.
-This information was gathered from a survey by US bank Morgan Stanley that did not identify any correlating link between the stresses of a long working week and increased desire for WFH – but no underscore needed.
+That’s according to a survey by US bank Morgan Stanley that did not identify any correlating link between the stresses of a long working week and increased desire for WFH – but no underscore needed.
 30% of Brits returned to the office compared to 83% of the French.
-It’s no coincidence that France has a 35-hour working week.
+It’s no coincidence that France has a shorter 35-hour working week.
 More stats?
 70% of Brits say they were as productive at home as in the office and showed a preference for a hybrid model.

 There are, of course, many teething problems that come with this unforeseen cultural switch.
 Thrown into WFH in the midst of the pandemic, workers lost focus and productivity dipped.
 The figures around productivity vary according to sector and demographic.
 A survey of an Asian IT company showed a drop in productivity and increase in unpaid extra hours.
 However, it’s generally believed that organisations will adapt quickly and productivity return to pre-pandemic levels or even surpass them.